-A fail-safe engineering system is employed at each AST.
+A fail-safe engineering system is employed for all tanks at the facility.
 Tanker trucks are positioned immediately adjacent to tanks during unloading.
-The position of the tanker truck allows the operator to observe the tank from the tanker truck pump controls.
+The position of the tanker truck allows the operator to observe the tank from tanker truck controls.
 In the event of a hose rupture or an overfill, the tanker truck operator can respond quickly to shut off the tanker truck pump.